ericsson-iap/python-sample-app/README.md

      to understand how certificates are loaded into the App during instantiation for secure communication.
 The required parameters are:

-  - The `iamBaseUrl`, as the `/sample-app/python/hello` endpoint of this sample App first communicates with IAM to obtain a client token (login) before returning the "Hello World!!" string output.
-This `iamBaseUrl` should be R1 host.
+  - The `iamBaseUrl` must point to the R1 host, as the `/sample-app/python/hello` endpoint in this sample app first communicates with IAM to obtain a client token (login) before returning the "Hello World!!" string response.
   - The`appSecretName`, `appKeyFileName`, `appCertFileName`,
   `platformCaCertSecretName` and `platformCaCertFileName` to enable secure communication between the App and the platform.